wiseman-timelord/AppRunner/README.md

 Literally took me 15 minutes of GPT4 custom profile.

 ## DESCRIPTION
-AppRunner-Ba is a basic batch file designed to launch a specific application, "App.exe", located in a predetermined path, its not for any applications, this tool is intended for applications, that, is not multi-instance and will hang, so as and will block itself from running, often you will have to go to task manager to terminate it before you can then run it....GURRRR! it can be a frustration after 1000 times, hence, this batch is the solution!
+AppRunner-Ba is a basic batch file designed to launch a pre-set application of your choice, but its not for any applications, oh no-no, this tool is intended for applications, that, is not multi-instance and will hang, so as and will block itself from running, often you will find yourself going to task manager to terminate it before you can then run it....GURRRR! it can be a frustration after 1000 times, hence, this batch is the solution!

 ## FEATURES
 - **Easy Launch**: Directly launches "App.exe" from a predefined path.